 UCI/CHOC Pediatric Infectious Diseases Fellowship Program

-UC Irvine and CHOC partner to offer a three-year fully ACGME-accredited pediatric infectious diseases fellowship training program.
-Our program aims to prepare fellows for independent practice, and, at the successful completion of this program, candidates will be able to sit for the American Board of Pediatrics certification exam in pediatric infectious diseases.
+UC Irvine School of Medicine and CHOC Children’s partner to offer a three-year fully ACGME-accredited pediatric infectious diseases fellowship training program.
+Our program aims to prepare fellows for independent clinical practice, and, at the successful completion of this program, candidates will be able to sit for the American Board of Pediatrics certification exam in pediatric infectious diseases.

 Watch a virtual tour of CHOC Hospital